 The British Association of Behavioural Optometrists is a professional organisation of highly qualified and motivated Optometrists, with a specialist interest in how vision affects human performance.

-Our Behavioural Optometrists are fully qualified optometrists (ophthalmic opticians) who have obtained additional post graduate training in binocular vision and visual function.
+Our Behavioural Optometrists are fully qualified optometrists (ophthalmic opticians) who have undertaken additional post graduate training in binocular vision and visual function.

 At present In the United Kingdom and Ireland, the title Behavioural Optometrist is not a protected or restricted title which means some people claiming to be Behavioural Optometrists may not be qualified.
 This website lists all currently accredited Behavioural Optometrists in the UK and Ireland.

 If you or somebody that you know is experiencing vision difficulties, then you may have developed your own coping mechanisms to help with everyday tasks such as reading and writing.
 Employing these techniques can cause tiredness, pain and discomfort to the point where you may want to avoid these activities.

 In fact, if you have always seen this way, and coped this way you might not have realised that it is unusual or that there are ways to significantly improve things.